 Batch Processing in Paraview¶

 Batch processing is the automated processing of data without user intervention.
-This may occur on a local desktop machine, or on a batch process on a remote server where only ssh access is available.
+This may occur on a local desktop machine or on a remote server, where jobs are submitted and managed through command-line access via SSH.
 Batch processing output data can lend itself to highly efficient work flows and eliminate repeated manual processing using GUI tools.

 Quick Start¶

 This section will quickly get you started with batch processing M-Star results using Paraview.
-A ready to run script is provided so you can immediately get started.
-This script automatically processes all slice data and outputs images for all available data for the last time step.
+A ready-to-run script is provided so you can immediately get started.
+This script automatically processes all slice data and outputs images for available data from the last time step.

 M-Star simulation results have been created in a directory called

-and place it in a case directoryFind the Paraview install path and make note of the full path to the
+this paraview scriptand place it in a case directory.Find the Paraview install path, and make note of the full path to the

-directoryRun the following command.
-Replace the pvpython path with your paraview install location noted from step (2)
+outdirectory.Run the following command.
+Replace the pvpython path with your Paraview install location noted from step (2).

 /path/to/paraview/bin/pvpython post_slices.py